donkeyanaphora/donkeyanaphora.github.io/articles/article3/ExO2.md

 I've been thinking about a conversation I had with a former colleague about language that defies ordinary usage.
 More specifically expressions that violate the [distributional hypothesis](https://en.wikipedia.org/wiki/Distributional_semantics) of language and yet carry high degrees of intentionality and depth.

 When Kafka wrote "A cage went in search of a bird," he created something that on the surface seems impossible and yet expresses a profound and insidious truth.
-Current AI systems, for all their linguistic sophistication, rarely produce such language.
+Current AI systems, for all their linguistic sophistication, rarely exhibit such language.
 They excel at coherent, informative prose but struggle with the kind of intentional violations that define great literature.

 In this post, I'm dog-earing these thoughts to revisit later.
-The aim here is to understand what makes these expressions work and more critically, the implications this has on how we measure and evaluate model intelligence.
+The aim here is to understand what makes these expressions work and more critically, the implications this has on how we measure and evaluate model intelligence, creativity, and anological reasoning.

 <!-- Along the way, I'll attempt some preliminary formalizations and speculate about why current AI systems struggle with this capacity. -->